vendia/blog/posts/2022-10-6-growth-marketing-tactics.md

 You have to place a lot of bets at a startup.
 You won’t be sure what works so you can’t go “all-in” on one particular channel/strategy/tactic.
 On the other hand, place smart bets and don’t be afraid to give projects time to breathe.

-# Want to follow our latest ‘bet”?
+# Want to follow our latest "bet"?

-Check out [Circles of Trus](https://vendia.net/resources/circles-of-trust)t, a podcast for innovation leaders and disrupters all about data sharing.
+Check out [Circles of Trust](https://vendia.net/resources/circles-of-trust), a podcast for innovation leaders and disrupters all about data sharing.
 Listen on [Spotify](https://open.spotify.com/show/49kZwowJkYxjceHIax2zxK), [Google](https://podcasts.google.com/feed/aHR0cHM6Ly9mYXN0Lndpc3RpYS5jb20vY2hhbm5lbHMvYWw5cWQ4MTdkcS9yc3M), and [Apple](https://podcasts.apple.com/us/podcast/circles-of-trust/id1645908970) podcasts.